Systembolaget: History

 In 1860, a bar was opened in Gothenburg where the state had handpicked the employees and decided how the bar should be run; antisocial and or intoxicated people were to be excluded.
 This was where people both bought and drank their alcohol, and this subsequently became the foundation for the Gothenburg Public House System used in Norway, Finland and the UK.
 This was also the year it became illegal to sell to people under the age of 18.
 Similar state-regulated bars and stores began to open in other towns across the country, and they were hugely successful.
 Originally the profits were kept privately by the owners, but in 1870 it was decided that all profits should go to the state.

 During the First World War, alcohol was strictly rationed.
 Thus, the state bars and stores started registering purchases.
 People were allowed only two liters of liquor every three months, and beer above 3.6% ABV (2.8% ABW) was banned.
 After the war, the rationing continued, using the Bratt System of a household ration book called a motbok.
 Gender, income, wealth and social status decided how much alcohol one was allowed to buy.
 Unemployed people and welfare recipients were not allowed to buy any alcohol at all, while as the motbok was issued by household instead of per person, it meant that wives had to share their household allowance with their husbands and in effect got nothing at all.
+In 1917, Aktiebolaget Spritcentralen (now V&S Group) was formed to take over all wholesale distribution of alcohol.
 A referendum on prohibition in 1922 advised government not to issue total prohibition.
 The rationing system was very unpopular.
 When even the temperance movement protested against it (they felt it encouraged consumption), the government decided a new policy was needed.